 Later History and Repairs

-In the 1930s a local farmer named Percy Vickers took over the running of the monument, charging a entrance fee to all those who went inside for the climb.
-During the Second World War the tower was used a look out post.
-Just two years after the war the iron stairs were so badly rusted they were judged to be unsafe, and so the tower was closed to the public.
+In the 1930s, a local farmer named Percy Vickers took over the running of the monument, charging a entrance fee to all those who went inside for the climb.
+During the Second World War the tower was used as a look-out post.
+Just two years after the war, the iron stairs were so badly rusted they were judged to be unsafe and so the tower was closed to the public.
 Ownership passed to Ramsbottom Borough Council and although external repairs were done from time to time over the next few decades, few locals ever thought the tower would be reopened.

 It is always worth a visit to the top of Holcombe Hill, whether the tower is open or not.
 Peel Monument is an impressive memorial that has stood the test of time and is well worth viewing up close.
 The views from the top of the hill are spectacular on a clear day.